robwells124/ecm2414-ca-2/README.md

 Players: - Any positive number can be simulated but with very large numbers ensure the .txt or .csv files have enough pebble weights to support this.

 java -cp .;junit-4.12 org.junit.runner.JUnitCore pebblegame.FullTestSuite

+The expected output from this command should be OK (40)